CorneliusDeng/UESTC/Learn record and summarize/Big Data Analytics and Mining.md

   - The procedure: Sampling along with one direction

   - MH Sampling V.S.
 Gibbs Sampling
-    - Both Mh and Gibbs are MCMC
+    - Both MH and Gibbs are MCMC

     - Acceptance Ratio: MH < 100%, Gibbs = 100%